Rapscallions

 Sometimes things went wrong.

-Doctor Waverly Keller, an Irish Setter with long wavy red-furred ears, had seen some incredible things done by malfunctioning teleporters.
-She’d seen the Initiative’s first officer accidentally copied, so that they had to deal with two of those shaggy collie dogs barging around, trying to herd everyone on the ship.
+Doctor Keller had seen some incredible things done by malfunctioning teleporters.
+The Irish Setter had seen the Initiative’s first officer accidentally copied, so that they had to deal with two of those shaggy collie dogs barging around, trying to herd everyone on the ship.
 She’d been transported into a parallel universe where all the dogs were cats and the cats were dogs — her own doppelganger had been a lovely Abyssinian cat with red fur that perfectly matched her own.
 Why, Dr. Keller had even dealt with Ensign Mewly when the teleporter had beamed him back out of phase with the rest of the ship, and he’d thought he was seeing ghosts everywhere.
 Mewly was a naturally paranoid cat, and that had not been helpful for his paranoia.

 “Doctor!” the Sphynx kitten who fancied himself the captain spat, as soon as his tunic was in place.
 His furless tail swished angrily.
 “My ship is under attack, and I’m needed on the bridge!”

 “Pierre,” Dr. Keller woofed as gently as she could, though she feared it came out condescending.
+She pulled on one of her long wavy red-furred ears out of frustration.
 “I can’t clear you for duty — we don’t know how this transformation has affected your intellectual abilities.
 Besides, do you really want the bridge crew distracted by whether they should take orders from a kitten while the ship is being fired upon?”

 The Sphynx kitten snarled and grumbled and tugged on the collar of the tunic he’d changed into, borrowed from some officer’s kitten, no doubt.
 It fit him better, but it wasn’t his uniform.
 He wanted his uniform.
 He wanted to be on the bridge.